How the Law Pertains to Visitation

 Equal Custody Schedule – 2-2-3

 Pros: the timeframe is shorter with regard to not seeing your children compared to the week on/week off schedule and 2-2-5 schedule.
 This schedule provides for the most frequent contact with your children when sharing joint physical custody in Raleigh.

 Cons: there are more transitions compared the week on/week off schedule and the 2-2-5 schedule and the weeknight custodial periods will change each week.

-How Do I Know Which Schedule is Best for My Raleigh Family?
+How Do I Know Which Visitation Schedule is Best for My Family?

-Here are some factors to consider when making this determination:
+Here are some factors to consider when determining a visitation schedule:

 - How far apart do you live from the opposing party?
 Does the distance make frequent transitions not practical?For example, would Dad have to get the children up at 5:00 am if he lives in Raleigh to take the children to their school in Wake Forest?